 So far in the wording portion of the Wedding Stationery Guide, we’ve covered how to word your wedding invitation and your RSVP card.
 Next up is the Reception Card!
 I’ve found that this can be one of the more confusing pieces of an invitation suite.
 Do you even need a reception card?
 What good is it?
 Read on to find out!

-While the reception information is sometimes included on the main invite, you can also use a separate card.
+A wedding reception card is an invitation insert used to share information about the location and timing of your reception when it’s held at a different location than the ceremony.
+While the main invitation covers the ceremony details, the reception card ensures guests have all the information they need to make it to the party afterward.
+The reception information is sometimes included on the main invite, but you can also use a separate card.
 This is particularly helpful if the reception is at a different location than the ceremony, or if you want to let your guests know start times or end times for certain events at the reception.
-You would also indicate attire on the reception card.
+Attire is indicated on the reception card.

 The reception card is also an opportunity to let your guests know what to expect at the reception, that way if you’re having a champagne and cake reception they won’t show up expecting a full seven-course meal.